Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Prediction error with random covariates: A single dataset

 The following lemma shows that Condition (ii) of Theorem \ref{thm:o1n} holds when ${\bf X}$ is distributed as a mixture of normals.

-\begin{lemma} Let the distribution of the covariate vector excluding the first coordinate, 1, be normal, or a finite mixture of normals, or an infinite mixture of normals with covariance matrices in a set $\varXi$, and $\inf_{\Sigma \in \varXi} \lambda_{min}(\Sigma)>0$, where $\lambda_{min}$ denotes the smallest eigenvalue.
-Then, for $n>p+5$, Condition {\rm (ii)} of Theorem \ref{thm:o1n} is satisfied. \end{lemma} We remark that more generally, the $r$th moments of the entries of $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ are bounded under the conditions of Lemma \ref{lem:normal} provided that $n>p+2r-1$ (see \citet{von_Rosen}, Theorem 4.1).
-Note that the condition on $\lambda_{min}$ guarantees that $\bf X$ is bounded away from multicollinearity.
+\begin{lemma} Let the distribution of the covariate vectors (excluding the first coordinate in the case that it is a constant 1) be normal, or a finite mixture of normals, or an infinite mixture of normals with covariance matrices in a set $\varXi$, and $\inf_{\Sigma \in \varXi} \lambda_{min}(\Sigma)>0$, where $\lambda_{min}$ denotes the smallest eigenvalue.
+Then, for $n>p+5$, Condition {\rm (ii)} of Theorem \ref{thm:o1n} is satisfied. \end{lemma} More generally, the $r$th moments of the entries of $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ are bounded under the conditions of Lemma \ref{lem:normal} provided that $n>p+2r-1$ (see \citet{von_Rosen}, Theorem 4.1).
+Note that the condition on $\lambda_{min}$ guarantees that $\bf X$ is bounded away from exact multicollinearity.